nodatime/nodatime.org/src/NodaTime.Web/Markdown/unstable/migration-to-3.md

 The `DateTimeZoneProviders.Serialization` property has been newly marked as obsolete in Noda Time 3.0.
 The replacement (to which the obsolete property delegates) is `NodaTime.Xml.XmlSerializationSettings.DateTimeZoneProvider`.

+BclDateTimeZone and midnight transitions
+====

+This could be considered a bugfix, but it is an incompatible change nonetheless.
+Transitions that would be represented as 24:00 in the IANA time zone database ("following day midnight") are instead represented as 23:59:59.999 in the Windows database.
+`BclDateTimeZone` in Noda Time 1.x and 2.x will use this value as provided, resulting in (for example) the start of a day being reported as one millisecond earlier than intended (but matching the behaviour of `TimeZoneInfo`).
+Noda Time 3.0 will instead recognise this pattern and interpret it as midnight of the following day, matching the 'correct' behaviour.